Non-virtualized GPUs

 -

 If you are using an Intel GPU, disable the display manager.
-Otherwise, the Intel GPU is occupied by the display manager and not available for Citrix remote sessions.
+Otherwise, the display manager occupies and makes the Intel GPU unavailable for Citrix remote sessions.

 sudo systemctl disable --now gdm <!--NeedCopy-->